grasp-labs/daas-service-monitor/frontend/README.md

 In this project, my goal was to make the existing daas-service-monitor app pretier.
 The tasks I did in this project was to:

 - 1. Sort success filed in the tabulator table to show the failed servers at top of the table.
 - 2. Add loading indicator/snipper in order to show the user to wait until data is fetched and rendered in the browser.
+- 3. Add auto refresh which refreshes the web page based on defined time interval.
--  3. Add security layer to this application by adding login page and authentication aspect.
+- 4. Add security layer to this application by adding login page and authentication aspect.
 The user needs to first login in order to see the home page.
--  4. Add testing for login and home page to make sure that the actual result is the same as expected result.
+- 5. Add testing for login and home page to make sure that the actual result is the same as expected result.

 ## Deployment